Alejogb1/job-board/blog-data/how-to-understand-convolutional-neural-networks.md

 another super cool thing was seeing how these filters build upon each other  the first layers find simple things like edges  the next layers combine those edges to find shapes and then it goes even deeper  finding textures patterns and eventually whole objects  it's this hierarchical process building up complexity from simplicity  it's like a game of telephone but way more useful  the image goes from pixels to lines to shapes to recognition in this crazy visual journey

-okay now this is where it gets technical so buckle up buttercup
+ now this is where it gets technical so buckle up buttercup

 here's a little python snippet illustrating a simple convolution operation  you don't need to understand it fully but you should get a feel for what's happening it's a simulation of that magnifying glass action